logicxd/til/Information Retrieval/1-Introduction.md

 # Information Retrieval(IR)
-Information is knowledge about a particular subject, issue, event or process.
+Information is **knowledge** about a particular subject, issue, event or process.
+Information retrieval is finding material of an unstructured nature (usually text) that satisfies an information need from within large collections (usually stored on computers)

 ## Web Search Engine
 * Scalability.